TechLabs-Berlin/st21-artifacts/README.md

 This repo is part of the Tech Labs Berlin summer 2021 Project Phase.

 ## Take a look at Artifacts = How to run the prototype
-_Please log in with a existing Googlemail account:_ https://artifacts-effcb.web.app/
+Please log in with an existing Google account: https://artifacts-effcb.web.app/

 ## Project status
 This repo is part of the Tech Labs Berlin summer 2021 Project Phase.
 The project ends with submission on 11th of Juli 2021.